Love Will Lead You Back

 "Love Will Lead You Back" is a song recorded by American singer Taylor Dayne for her second studio album, Can't Fight Fate (1989).
 Written by Diane Warren and produced by Ric Wake, the song was released on January 12, 1990, by Arista Records as the second single from the album.

 "Love Will Lead You Back" reached number one on the US Billboard Hot 100 in April 1990 and spent 15 weeks in the top 40, becoming Dayne's sole chart-topping hit in the US.
 It also reached number one on the Billboard Adult Contemporary chart and was certified gold by the Recording Industry Association of America (RIAA).
-In addition to its US success, the song peaked at number two in Canada, number 11 in Australia, number 28 in New Zealand, and number 69 in the United Kingdom.
+In addition to its US success, the song peaked at number two in Canada, number 11 in Australia, and number 28 in New Zealand.

 Background

 The song, written by American songwriter Diane Warren, is about a woman who is willing to set her lover free because she is confident that one day his love will lead him back to her; "Sometimes it takes some time out on your own now / to find your way back home".
-Warren has stated that she began writing the song while in a hotel in Russia and that she had Whitney Houston in mind, but Arista Records president Clive Davis wanted to let Dayne record the song.
+Warren has stated that she began writing the song while in a hotel in Russia and that she had Whitney Houston in mind to record it, but Arista Records president Clive Davis wanted to let Dayne record the song.